For daily wit & wisdom, sign up for the Almanac newsletter.

 Easter, also called Pascha or Resurrection Sunday, is a festival and holiday commemorating the resurrection of Jesus from the dead.

 Let’s start with Pascha (Latin), which comes directly from Pesach, the Hebrew word for Passover.
-Going back to the Hebrew Bible and the story of the first Passover, Moses tells the Israelites to slaughter a Passover lamb and paint its blood on their door.
+Going back to the Hebrew Bible and the story of the first Passover, Moses tells the Israelites to slaughter a Passover lamb and paint its blood on their doors.
 The Lord protected the Israelites from death by passing over their doors and would not “allow the destroyer to enter your houses to strike you down” (Ex.
 12:23).

 Paul connects the resurrected Christ to Passover in the New Testament (1 Corinthians 5:7).
-He refers to Jesus as the paschal lamb sacrificed for his people’s salvation.
+He refers to Jesus as the “paschal lamb” sacrificed for his people’s salvation.
 Jesus celebrated the Last Supper with his disciples during Passover, so it makes sense that the Feast of the Resurrection is connected with the Jewish holiday.
 Today, Christians celebrate the “Paschal mystery.”

 So, where did the word “Easter” come from?
 The exact origin of the word “Easter” is unclear.
 It’s not as simple as saying it has religious origins or pagan origins.